 The following tables present summary consolidated financial information for the Group and should be read in conjunction with the auditor's reports and the Group's consolidated financial statements and notes thereto contained in this Preliminary Offer Supplement and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The summary financial information presented below as of and for the years ended December 31, 2021,2022, and 2023 was derived from the consolidated financial statements of FLI prepared in accordance with PFRS as modified by the application of the financial reliefs issued and approved by the SEC in response to the COVID-19 pandemic and audited by SyCip Gorres Velayo & Co. ("SGV & Co.") in accordance with the PSA.
-The summary financial information presented below as of September 30, 2024 and for the nine (9) months ended September 30, 2024 and 2023 was derived from the unaudited interim condensed consolidated financial statements of FLI prepared in accordance with PAS 34.
+The summary financial information presented below as of September 30, 2024 and 2023 was derived from the unaudited interim condensed consolidated financial statements of FLI prepared in accordance with PAS 34.